SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 SoundFont® 1 refers to the proprietary version of the format used by the Creative Sound Blaster® AWE32 sound card released in 1994.

-- SoundFont® one files had a file extension of .SBK and cannot be used by many of SF 2.0x programs.
+- SoundFont® 1 files had a file extension of .SBK and cannot be used by many of SF 2.0x programs.
 - This is the version used in the Creative DOS drivers.
 - Creative is the brand name used by the company "Creative Technology Ltd."
 - As the specification for SF 1 was never released, we don't know how SF 1 files were structured.